Lawmakers seek deal amid shutdown-DACA 'chaos'

-- Democrats want a deal for the Deferred Action for Childhood Arrivals program
+Republican Senate Majority leader Mitch McConnell warned "the solution is to end the foolishness.
+It's hurting millions of Americans who have done absolutely nothing to deserve this."

-(CNN)Just a day into a government shutdown, neither side is prepared to blink.
+Most of the energy on both sides Saturday was devoted to key players branding the impasse either the "Trump shutdown" or the" Schumer shutdown."
+And for all the posturing, sources told CNN that Schumer and McConnell had not spoken since their interactions on the Senate floor in the dramatic early moments of Saturday.
+A Democratic source said there had been no conversations between the top Democrat and anyone in the White House on Saturday.

 Republicans are resolute: no talks on DACA, the expiring Deferred Action for Childhood Arrivals program, until Democrats give them enough votes to reopen the government.
-Democrats, meanwhile, say they have to have an answer on DACA to proceed.
+Democrats, meanwhile, say they have to have an answer on extending protection to nearly 700,000 people brought to the US illegally as children who face deportation after early March.

 "It is kind of hard to understand.
 When you're holding our troops hostage and essentially denying services to law-abiding Americans and denying funding to our border agents, how you can negotiate on DACA during that?"
 Marc Short, the White House legislative affairs director asked.
 "I think the administration's position is that as soon as they reopen the government, we'll resume negotiations on DACA, but it's hard to negotiate on that while they're keeping our border agents unpaid, keeping our troops unpaid, and not paying for American services."